wdamron/arm/INSTRUCTIONS.md

 ## STUMAXLB

+Atomic unsigned maximum on byte in memory, without return: an alias of LDUMAXB, LDUMAXAB, LDUMAXALB, LDUMAXLB.

 ```
 stumaxlb Wd, [Xn|SP]
 ```

 ## STUMAXLH

+Atomic unsigned maximum on halfword in memory, without return: an alias of LDUMAXH, LDUMAXAH, LDUMAXALH, LDUMAXLH.

 ```
 stumaxlh Wd, [Xn|SP]
 ```

 ## STUMIN

+Atomic unsigned minimum on word or doubleword in memory, without return: an alias of LDUMIN, LDUMINA, LDUMINAL, LDUMINL.

 ```
 stumin Wd, [Xn|SP]